 But in a safe and appropriate way, how could you bless?
 How, in some way, could you do good for the person who brought this on you?

-And the person I was with said, “You know that story you use about this guy that…?”
-“Yeah.”
-“That’s him.
-You ought to ask him about it.”
-So I did.
-So we are riding in the car, we played some golf, and then we were going to go to this restaurant.
+I was with a guy, I had heard his story, so we are riding in the car, we played some golf, and then we were going to go to this restaurant.
 And he drove me and so we were alone.
 And I said, “Bruce, man, I have heard this amazing story.”

 And so, a pretty messed up life.
 Pretty messy, bad, bad divorce.
 Lots of anger, lots of back and forth to one another, alienated kids, lying about one another, on and on and on.
 Bruce, at forty-one, kind of gets his life really right with the Lord.

 And now his kids have grown and they get married and the daughter-in-law is talking to his new wife, he has been married now another twenty years.
-Basically are saying, “You know, we think we are going to end up having her live with us.”
+Basically, are saying, “We think we are going to end up having her live with us.”
 And, now, he did before the law, he gave her lots of money, paid all the stuff, paid two extra years he didn’t have to.
 And, no matter what, she’s out of money again.